jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 When starting, it’s tempting to let agents run wild.
 This is almost always a mistake.
 You will quickly lose understanding of the product being built.
 Instead, think of the agent as a **facilitator**.

 The line of automation should meet your level of expertise.
 If you let an agent write code you don't understand, you aren't growing.
 You are just accumulating technical debt you can't pay off.
-I categorize agents into three levels:
+A useful framework is to categorize agents into three levels:

 ### 1. Q&A Helper Agent